8:00 pm - 10:00 pm

 Two teams of two speakers will take to the floor for strictly timed interventions in an effort to convince the audience of their position for or against the motion that ‘the sharing economy is not about sharing’.
 The audience will vote at the start and end of the debate and one of the teams will be declared the winner.
 The audience can ask questions and make their own points throughout the debate which will take place in English.

 Controversial issues, compelling speakers, addictive entertainment.

-Michel Bauwens is a Belgian peer-to-peer theorist, researcher and active writer on the subject of technology, culture and business innovation.
-Bauwens is a theorist in the emerging field of P2P theory and director and founder of the P2P Foundation, a global organization of researchers working in collaboration in the exploration of peer production, governance, and property.
-He has authored a number of essays, including his seminal thesis The Political Economy of Peer Production.
+Michel Bauwens is a Belgian peer-to-peer pioneer, theorist, researcher and active writer on the subject of technology, culture and business innovation.
+He is director and founder of the P2P Foundation.

 Juliet Schor is Professor of Sociology at Boston College, and a renowned intellectual winning accolades for expanding the frontiers of economic thought.
 Her research focuses on consumption, time use, environmental sustainability and ecological economics.

 Steve Keen is one of very few economists to predict the great financial crisis and recession, and raised the alarm in advance.
 He is the Chief Economist at the Institute for Dynamic Economic Analysis (IDEA) and Head of the School of Economics, History and Politics at Kingston University London.

 Judith Wallenstein is a senior partner at Boston Consulting Group and leads the BCG Henderson Institute in Europe.
 Through her analysis, she is examining the implications of the sharing economy and the future of work.
 In addition to her regular client work, Judith is part of the team managing BCG’s partnership with TED and is involved in Women@BCG, a companywide career development, mentorship, and networking program.